Breaks and Non-Regular Housing

 There may be circumstances where a student’s success at Colorado College depends on the ability to live in a specific type of environment.
 Students who are concerned that they will be housed in a situation that could impact their ability to sleep and study at CC can apply for Special Consideration for Housing.
 This is not an application for off-campus housing, but is a process by which students can disclose their concerns and the assistant director will review situations and work with the student to consider on-campus housing options.
 Requests for fall must be submitted by March 1, and requests for spring must be submitted by November 1.
 Students who believe they have a disability that may affect their housing assignment should contact Accessibility Resources by these deadlines as well.

 In severe situations, the college may authorize and or require a room change in an expedited way.
-Students who find themselves in this kind of situation can contact the central office or their RLC.
+Students who find themselves in this kind of situation can contact the room assignments manager located in Bemis Hall or their RLC.

 If a student moves out of a room or apartment, the remaining roommate(s) have the opportunity to name a replacement.
 The remaining student(s) will be contacted via email with a deadline to name a new roommate.
 During the academic year, 48 hours is the usual deadline for this.
 If the student(s) does not name a replacement roommate, the space is returned to the office of residential life to assign via the wait list.
 If all roommates or apartment-mates are vacating a room/apartment, the space is returned to the office of residential life to assign through the wait list.